lune-climate/lune-docs/docs/guides/share-your-impact.md

 <div>

-## Create a Sustainability page
+### Create the Sustainability page

-You can [create a Sustainability page](/resources/sustainability-page/create-sustainability-page) via the API.
+You can [create the Sustainability page](/resources/sustainability-page/create-sustainability-page) via the API.

 <Tip>